-For the year ending December 31, 2023, the Fund generated a net investment return on total invested assets of 5.1%2.
-The Fund's net investment return during the year was driven by favorable returns on the Liquid Products portfolio which generated a return of 10.2%3.
-The Drawdown and Commitment-Based Funds portfolio generated a return of 0.1%3 for the 2023 financial year.
-The performance of the Drawdown and Commitment-Based Funds was driven by the positive performance of Private Equity and Credit fund strategies which was largely offset by fund mark-downs impacting the Real Estate strategies.
-The 2023 financial year returns for the Drawdown and Commitment-Based Funds portfolio are a reflection of what have been volatile market conditions in 2023, largely driven by global macro-economic conditions which caused the private equity and real estate market activity to be significantly lower than expected.
+For the year ending December 31, 2024, the Fund generated a net investment return on total invested assets of 3.5%.
+The Fund's net investment return during the year was driven by favorable returns on the Liquid products portfolio which generated a return of 6.8%.
+The Drawdown and Commitment-Based Funds portfolio generated a flat return for the 2024 financial year.
+The performance of the Drawdown and Commitment-Based Funds was driven by the positive performance of the Credit and Private Equity fund strategies which was offset by fund mark-downs impacting the Real Estate strategies.
+The 2024 financial year returns for the Drawdown and Commitment-Based Funds portfolio are a reflection of what have been volatile market conditions during the year, largely driven by global macro-economic conditions which caused the real estate and private equity market activity to be significantly lower than expected.

-For the year ending December 31, 2022, the Fund generated a net investment return on total invested assets of (1.0)%.
-The Fund's net investment loss during the year was driven by unrealized changes in the value of our Liquid investments portfolio which had a return of (2.2)%.
-This was partially offset by the performance of the Drawdown and Commitment-Based Funds portfolio which generated a return of 0.3%.
-The performance of the Drawdown and Commitment-Based Funds was primarily due to the positive performance of Real Estate fund strategies partially offset by the negative performance of the Private Equity strategies.
+For the year ending December 31, 2023, the Fund generated a net investment return on total invested assets of $5.1\%^3$ .
+The Fund's net investment return during the year was driven by favorable returns on the Liquid Products portfolio which generated a return of $10.2\%^4$ .
+The Drawdown and Commitment-Based Funds portfolio generated a return of $0.1\%^4$ for the 2023 financial year.
+The performance of the Drawdown and Commitment-Based Funds was driven by the positive performance of the Credit and Private Equity fund strategies which was largely offset by fund mark-downs impacting the Real Estate strategies.